 On this page

-Oddly enough, new research has shown the current Age Pension rules and super system can interact to create a zone where in fact you are better off with less money saved in your super account at retirement.
+In fact, research shows the current Age Pension rules and super system can interact to create a zone where you are better off overall with less money saved in your super account when you finally hit retirement.

 What is the retirement trap?